If the judgement or verdict of your personal injury case is not exactly

 If you are interested in seeking an appeal in New Jersey, schedule a

-free consultation with our Bergen County personal injury attorney at
+free consultation with our Bergen County appeals attorney at

 Brandon J. Broderick, Attorney at Law today.